RussellArvin/VeriShield/README.md

 3. **Topic Subscriptions** - Connecting Lambdas to their trigger topics
 4. **CloudWatch Rules** - Scheduled events that trigger the pipeline
 5. **IAM Policies** - Fine-grained access control for all services
-6. **SageMaker Endpoints** - ML model deployment for deepfake detection
+6. **SageMaker Endpoints** - ML model deployment for deepfake detection using Hugging Face models
 7. **Environment Variables** - Configuration for all Lambda functions

 To deploy the infrastructure: